janus/solRus/README.md

 Setup:
 ----
-Recommended (just run the script) sudo ./solrus.sh
+Recommended (just run the script)

+sudo ./solrus.sh

 However, one can go through the steps one by one.
-1. truffle develop
+1. testrpc
-2. Clone repo
+2. clone repo
 3. cd into lib
 4. cargo test -- --nocapture
 5. cd into smartContract
 6. npm install
-7. truffle migrate (or truffle migrate --reset) or npm run migrate
+7. truffle migrate --reset or npm run migrate
 8. truffle test or npm run test